linusjaderlund/spaceshuttle/README.md

 ## Warning!

-This tool is still under development and currently not working.
+This tool is still under development and may not work.
+Instructions etc are to come.